tsgates/arch-wiki-markdown/wiki/Badblocks.md

     # mkfs.<filesystem-type> -l /root/<badblocks.txt> /dev/<device>

-Note:The means of 0/0/527405 errors is <number of read errors>/<number of write errors>/<number of corruption errors>.
+Note:The meaning of 0/0/527405 errors is <number of read errors>/<number of write errors>/<number of corruption errors>.

 Block size